12 Ideas to Entertain Young Children (no creativity required)posted by Andrea | 06/17/2016

 Nora’s gotten really good at this game and can often guess the song with just a few notes.

 This is a fabulous game to play with kids while you’re in the car, cooking or baking, folding laundry, feeding another baby, etc. etc. because they are so busy thinking and concentrating that they don’t get loud or act out.

-Again, I need to do the laundry anyway, so why not try to get Nora involved so she learns to “help” me instead of bugging and distracting me the entire time.
-I let her put the clothes in the washer (we have a front-loading machine).
-She knows that the diamond-shaped button is the way to turn it on, and she actually does a pretty decent job folding washcloths.
+Again, I need to do the laundry anyway, so why not try to get the kids involved so they learn to “help” me instead of bugging and distracting me the entire time.
+I let Nora and Simon take turns putting the clothes in the washer (we have a front-loading machine).
+They also know what button to press to turn it on.

 For example, one of our lunches was ‘C’ themed — we had chicken, cheese, corn, chips, and a cookie.
 Another time we did a ‘red’ lunch — complete with strawberries, raspberries, pasta with tomato sauce, and bread with strawberry jam.
 No, those items don’t necessarily go together, but that’s what makes it fun.